SIVARANJANI-2K/MINIPROJECT-VOTING-SYSTEM/README.md

 - **Voting System:** Registered users can vote for their preferred candidates.
 Each vote is securely recorded and stored in files.

-- **Security:** The system ensures the security and integrity of the voting process by encrypting voter data and implementing secure file handling techniques.

 - **Efficient Searching:** Binary search algorithm is implemented to efficiently search for voter names in the file, ensuring quick retrieval of voter information.

 ## Implementation Details